 Too much security can hurt as surely as too little can.
 Finding the proper balance is tricky, but utterly necessary-and it can only be done if you have properly assessed the risk to your organization from either extreme.

 One more point is worth mentioning.
-Even if we do not believe that we have assets, it is still worth keeping hackers out of our machines.
-We may have a still worth hat may not be evident to the attackers.
-There are far too many are a record of systems being trashed by hackers who thought they had been
+Even if we do not believe that we have valuable assets, it is still worth keeping hackers out of our machines.
+We may have a relaxed attitude, but that may not be evident to the attackers.
+There are far too many cases on record of systems being trashed by hackers who thought they had been detected.

-22 Picking a Security Policy
+2.2 Picking a Security Policy